Mohammed Mamdani

-Mohammed Sadiq Mamdani (born February 1983) is an English social entrepreneur and activist, who is currently the UK Director of Kijana Kwanza.
+Mohammed Sadiq Mamdani (born February 1983) is a British social entrepreneur and activist, who is currently the UK Director of Kijana Kwanza.
 He is known for his extensive work in founding charitable organisations; including Muslim Youth Helpline, Ansar Youth Project, Al-Mizan Charitable Trust and Sufra NW London.
 Mamdani is an advocate on youth issues and community development, who is passionate about interfaith social action.

 Career

 2001-2005: Muslim Youth Helpline

 Mohammed began his career in the voluntary sector at the age of 18 years whilst studying for his A-levels, when he founded the award-winning charity Muslim Youth Helpline in February 2001 from his bedroom.
 Today it is considered the British Muslim community's premier youth counselling service.
 It was at college that Mohammed first realised the extent of isolation that many young Muslims experience; while problems such as drug misuse, depression and sexuality are issues common among many young people, he believed that young Muslims often need advice that takes into account broader religious and social contexts, which is why he created the helpline.

 After 4 years of building the organisation's infrastructure and helping to secure its financial base, Mamdani retired as a trustee of Muslim Youth Helpline.
-He was quickly appointed aa a trustee of UnLtd - Foundation for Social Entrepreneurs, a charity that supports individuals with creative ideas to tackle social issues in their communities.
+He was quickly appointed as a trustee of UnLtd - Foundation for Social Entrepreneurs, a charity that supports individuals with creative ideas to tackle social issues in their communities.